LennonNM/NaoMimic/README.md

 ## General description
 To allow a Nao humanoid robot to Mimic the motion of a human by optical motion tracking.

-For development: Use sepparate branch.
+For development: Use sepparate branch.\
-To clone stable release: Clone StableRelease branch.
+To clone stable release: Clone *StableRelease* branch.\
-For hsitory reference: Master branch (be careful!).
+For hsitory reference: *Master* branch (be careful!).\

+Version description management is done on file **VersionHistory.md**.

 ### Author
 Lennon NM\